cbitter78/json_tools/README.md

 # My JSON Tools

-Not novel or original tools are just some scripts I find very useful when working with JSON.
+Not novel or original, but they are mine.  :^)

+Just some scripts I find very useful when working with JSON.

 ## Running